 Redeem FairPrice CNY figurine and stand to win $1,088

-Usher in the Year of the Ox with NTUC FairPrice's exclusive Fortune Cat Figurines.
-To redeem the weekly figurine (below), cut out the coupon (right) and spend a minimum of $88 in a single receipt, which must include a Nestle Kit Kat 24s Value Pack.
+Usher in the Year of the Ox with FairPrice's exclusive Fortune Cat Figurines.
+To redeem the weekly figurine, cut out the coupon and spend a minimum of $88 in a single receipt, which must include Tiger Crystal Beer 6 x 320ml.
 Redeem the weekly Fortune Cat Figurine at the cashier's counter while stocks last.

 You can also stand a chance of winning $1,088 in the weekly Fortune Cat Lucky Draw.